Visa Traveler

 • US green card must be valid for at least 6 months from the day of arrival

-RELATED: 40 countries you can travel VISA-FREE with UK visa in 2023
+RELATED: 40 countries you can travel VISA-FREE with Canada visa in 2026

 Caribbean